- About

 Explore the political drama that reshaped climate policy, and join the conversation that follows.

 The Hopkins Center for the Arts Summer Films Series presents The White House Effect, an award-winning documentary that reveals how a pivotal moment in George H.W.
-Bush's presidency altered the course of US climate-change policy.
+Bush's presidency altered the course of U.S. climate change policy.

 The film is open to the public and unticketed.